-The U.S. Department of Energy (DOE) and Pacific Northwest National Laboratory have developed a series of technical briefs supporting national, state, and local initiatives to update and advance building energy codes.
-Each brief is presented in a module-based format, centered on technologies, measures, or practices that can be incorporated as "plug-ins" to building energy codes.
-These are made available for adoption directly by state and local governments pursuing advanced energy savings and GHG emission reductions, or for future consideration as part of the national model energy codes, such as the International Energy Conservation Code or ASHRAE Standard 90.1.
-The collection of briefs supports DOE's mission to provide technical assistance supporting states and local governments, helping them to successfully implement their building codes, as well as pursue energy and climate goals.
+The U.S. Department of Energy and Pacific Northwest National Laboratory have developed a series of technical briefs supporting national, state, and local initiatives to update and advance building energy codes.
+Each brief is presented in a module-based format, based on technologies, measures or practices that can be incorporated as "plug-ins" to building energy codes.
+These are made available for adoption directly by state and local governments or for future consideration as part of the national model energy codes, such as the International Energy Conservation Code (IECC) or ASHRAE Standard 90.1.
+The collection of briefs supports the Department's mission to provide technical assistance supporting states and local governments, helping them to successfully implement their building codes, as well as pursue energy reduction goals.